 Her penances seem excessive to us today.
-For one thing, she minimized her physical beauty instead of enhancing it.
+For one thing, she minimized and disfigured her physical beauty instead of enhancing it.
 Instead of fine clothes she wore the simple habit of a Dominican tertiary.
 She shunned Lima’s social life, which prized beautiful women, for a life of prayer and fasting.
 Instead of cultivating influential friends, she took care of the poor and the sick.

 Yet when she died at 31, thousands came to her funeral at Lima’s cathedral and miracles were reported by those who prayed for her intercession.